Azure-Samples/MachineLearningSamples-tdsp/Readme.md

 In addition to the [ProjectReport](./ProjectReport.md), which serves as the primary project document, we provide another template, [ProjectLearnings](./Docs/ProjectLearnings.md), to include any learnings and information, which may not be included in the primary project document, but still useful to document.

+Documents received from a customer can be stored in .\Docs\CustomerDocs.
+Documents prepared for sharing information with a customer (e.g. ProjectReport, graphs, tables etc.) can be stored in .\Docs\DeliveralbeDocs.

 ## Project planning and execution
 To deploy [Visual Studio Online (Team Services)](https://azure.microsoft.com/en-us/services/visual-studio-team-services/) for planning, managing and executing your data science projects, detailed instructions are provided [here](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/project-execution.md).